MitchellShibilski-Unkel/PyPC/README.md

 - This uses current tests in PyPC and uses multiprocessing to max out your CPU to test how fast your computer can process a task under heavy load
     - Merge Sorting
     - Prime Counting

+## WiFi Speed Test
+- This adds a WiFi download and upload speed test

 ## How To Use
 - Load up the `scoreSys.py` file in your project